 Table 2 shows the results on the effect of agricultural transformation indices on the level of agricultural value added per worker using the five-year average panel.
-Case 1 and Case 3 of Table 2 (pooled OLS and RE model) indicate that there is an overall positive and significant association between the commercialisation index and agricultural productivity (broadly defined as log agricultural value added per worker).
+Case 1 and Case 3 of Table 2 (pooled OLS and RE model) indicate that there is an overall positive and significant association between the commercialisation index and agricultural productivity (broadly defined as log agricultural value added per worker), while the agricultural productivity is negatively associated with product diversity in Case 1.
 Given that the commercialisation index is shown as the share (0 to 1) and that the left-hand-side variable is in the log, a 1% increase in the commercialisation in the previous year/period is associated with the 0.4%-1.4% increase in agricultural value added per worker.
 However, it is noted that the pooled OLS does not take account of the country unobservable effect and the RE model is not favoured over the FE model as the Hausman test is statistically significant.
 So we cannot make any claim on the causality between the two variables.